cnnrbrn/feu-js-frameworks/module-4/lesson-3.md

-# Lesson 3 - Displaying the results of an API call to specific resource
+# Lesson 3 - Displaying the results of an API call to a specific resource

 In this lesson we'll style each character result using React Bootstrap components and link from each result to a page that will display details of the character.